E-Lee-Za/Double-Edged-Blade-Game/README.md

-# The Double-Edged Blade
+# Double-Edged Blade - All Under Control
-The name is a placeholder until I come up with something better.
-Or I might keep it. idk

 I'm gonna do it.
 I'm gonna make my first game.